edward-ly/kinect-konductor/README.md

 A virtual orchestra conductor application using the Microsoft Kinect for Windows v1.
 Developed as an Earlham College senior capstone research project in collaboration with the Music and Computer Science Departments.

-This application tracks your hand's position and uses nothing but its vertical velocity and acceleration to detect beats and determine volume, respectively.
+This application tracks your hand's position and uses its vertical velocity and acceleration to detect beats and determine volume, respectively.
 A MIDI-like CSV file is used to store the desired music for playback.

 ## Technical Overview